fluent/fluent-bit-docs/configuration/file.md

 To avoid complicated long configuration files is better to split specific parts in different files and call them (include) from one main file.

-Starting from Fluent Bit 0.12 the new configuration command _@INCLUDE_ have been added and can be used in the following way:
+Starting from Fluent Bit 0.12 the new configuration command _@INCLUDE_ has been added and can be used in the following way:

 ```
 @INCLUDE somefile.conf